-Naturally, people are going to wonder if it is possible to obtain high-quality CBD oil on Amazon, so we are here to help answer this commonly asked question.
+For consumers interested in trying CBD oil, Amazon is likely the first place they will look.
+Naturally, people are going to wonder if it is possible to obtain the best CBD oil on Amazon, so we are here to help answer this commonly asked question.

-- Products not lab tested meaning you can't see exact amounts of CBD or other cannabinoids if any
+- products are not lab tested, meaning you can't see exact amounts of CBD or other cannabinoids (if any)

 When you look at the numerous CBD products for sale on Amazon, you will see a few things they all have in common.
-First, none of them mention anything about CBD; instead, you’ll see a lot of ‘hemp extract’ being thrown around.
-While CBD exists in hemp, hemp extract isn’t guaranteed to contain CBD.
+First, none of them mention anything about CBD; instead, you’ll see a lot of ‘hemp extract’ or ‘hemp seed oil’ being thrown around.
+Although CBD exists in hemp, hemp extract isn’t guaranteed to contain nor offer the benefits of CBD.

-All this regulatory oversight of CBD sales on Amazon hasn’t stopped people from doing just that: selling CBD oil on Amazon.
-However, the only way to do this is by jumping through loopholes with lack of transparency in labeling products and marketing "hemp" .
+All this regulatory oversight of CBD oil hasn’t actually stopped people from selling what they claim is CBD oil on Amazon.
+However, the only way to do this is by jumping through loopholes with a lack of transparency in product labeling.

-Humans grow hemp for a wide variety of things, including bio-fuel, clothing, rope, building materials, food, and paper.
-Hemp is exceptionally nutrient dense, take a look at the breakdown (from medicalnewstoday) of the seeds alone:
+Hemp is grown for a wide variety of things, including bio-fuel, clothing, rope, building materials, food, and paper because it is exceptionally nutrient-dense.
+Take a look at the breakdown from MedicalNewsToday of the seeds alone:

 1 tbsp. of hemp seeds weighing 30g contains: